ZEROM22/rsschool-cv/cv.md

 ---
 ## Contact information:
-**Phone:** +7 951 961 0973
+**Phone:** +7 951 961 0973 \ +995 55 112 2941<br>
-**E-mail:** salyahov.sasha@mail.ru
+**E-mail:** salyahov.sasha@mail.ru<br>
 **Telegram:** @asalyahov

 ---
 ## About me:
-I am 26 years old, currently I work in SAP EWM technical support, but I have always dreamed of working as a programmer.
+I am 26 years old, currently I work in SAP EWM technical support, but I have always dreamed of working as a programmer.<br>
-He graduated from the university with a technical degree, after which he began working with SAP, studying programming in his spare time and doing his own projects using technologies such as React, Bootstrap, MUI, NodeJS, Express, Socket.IO, Mongoose.
+He graduated from the university with a technical degree, after which he began working with SAP, studying programming in his spare time and doing his own projects using technologies such as React, Bootstrap, MUI, NodeJS, Express, Socket.IO, Mongoose.<br>
 At the moment I am studying at the RS School, the main goal for myself is to learn from people who already work in this field, and to close knowledge gaps.
 ### My strengths
 - Independence